dhyanptl/Analytica/README.md

 # Analytica

-A sleek and modern landing page for a SaaS analytics tool — designed to make a lasting first impression.
+A sleek and modern landing page for a SaaS analytics tool, designed to make a lasting first impression.

 > 🚀 Live Preview: [analytica01.vercel.app](https://analytica01.vercel.app/)